 “A Medieval Patchwork Song: Poetry, Prayer and Music in a Thirteenth-Century Conductus.”
 Plainsong and Medieval Music 25, no. 2 (2016): 139-165.

 “Litanic Songs for the Virgin: Rhetoric, Repetition, and Marian Refrains in Medieval Latin Song.”
-In Litany in the Arts and Culture, edited by Witold Sadowski and Francesco Marsciani.
-Studia Traditionis Theologiae.
-Turnhout: Brepols (forthcoming).
+In The Litany in Arts and Cultures, edited by Witold Sadowski and Francesco Marsciani.
+Studia Traditionis Theologiae, 143-174.
+Turnhout: Brepols, 2020.

 “‘Pax Gallie’: The Songs of Tours 927.”
-The Jeu d’Adam: MS Tours 927 and the Provenance of the Play, edited by Christophe Chaguinian.
-Early Drama, Art, and Music Monograph Series, 87-176.
+In The Jeu d’Adam: MS Tours 927 and the Provenance of the Play, edited by Christophe Chaguinian, 87-176.
+Early Drama, Art, and Music Monograph Series.
 Kalamazoo: Medieval Institute Publications, 2017.